 Australia is a great place to study.
 It provides high-quality courses, a fantastic lifestyle and a welcoming environment for international students.
 Once you have been accepted into your Australian course, the next step is to organise your student visa.

-Before you apply for an Australian course you should visit the Department of Immigration and Citizenship (DIAC) website or the Australian Diplomatic Mission in your country to find out whether you will be eligible for a student visa, how to make your application and what documents are required.
-See the Australian Diplomatic Missions page for details of your nearest Australian embassy, consulate or mission.
+Before you apply for an Australian course you should contact the Department of Immigration and Border Protection or your nearest Australian visa office to find out whether you will be eligible for a student visa, how to make your application and what documents are required.

-Regardless of visa subclass or assessment level, there are a number of general and evidentiary requirements that international students must meet in order to be eligible for a student visa.
-The higher the assessment level, the greater the evidence an applicant is required to demonstrate to support their student visa application.
+There are various general and evidentiary requirements that international students must meet in order to be eligible for a student visa.
 These include requirements relating to:

 - your health